Azure/bicep-types-az/generated/apimanagement/microsoft.apimanagement/2019-12-01-preview/types.md

 ## NamedValueCreateContractPropertiesOrNamedValueContractProperties
 ### Properties
-* **displayName**: string (Required): Unique name of NamedValue.
+* **displayName**: string {minLength: 1, maxLength: 256, pattern: "^[A-Za-z0-9-._]+$"} (Required): Unique name of NamedValue.
 It may contain only letters, digits, period, dash, and underscore characters.
 * **secret**: bool: Determines whether the value is a secret and should be encrypted or not.
 Default value is false.
 * **tags**: string[]: Optional tags that when provided can be used to filter the NamedValue list.
-* **value**: string (Required): Value of the NamedValue.
+* **value**: string {minLength: 1, maxLength: 4096} (Required): Value of the NamedValue.
 Can contain policy expressions.
 It may not be empty or consist only of whitespace.
 This property will not be filled on 'GET' operations!
 Use '/listSecrets' POST request to get the value.

 ## NotificationContractProperties
 ### Properties
 * **description**: string: Description of the Notification.
 * **recipients**: [RecipientsContractProperties](#recipientscontractproperties): Recipient Parameter values.
-* **title**: string (Required): Title of the Notification.
+* **title**: string {minLength: 1, maxLength: 1000} (Required): Title of the Notification.

 ## OAuth2AuthenticationSettingsContract
 ### Properties